Minimal models for $g-2$ and dark matter confront asymptotic safety: Minimal models for the lepton

 The second mechanism of WIMP annihilation yields muons via the $t$-channel exchange of a heavy fermion, like in the diagram on the right in \reffig{fig:hportal}.
 This mechanism, also known as \textit{bulk}\cite{Drees:1992am,Baer:1995nc,Fukushima:2014yia} or lepton portal\cite{Bai:2014osa}, becomes dominant if the WIMP contributes to \deltagmtwomu\ via the first line of \refeq{eq:gm2} only.
 In that case, the Yukawa couplings must adopt quite large values\cite{Kowalska:2017iqv,Calibbi:2018rzv}, which make the efficiency of the bulk overcome the effects of the Higgs portal.
 Even when the Lagrangian particle content is large enough to allow for a chiral enhancement, however, the bulk can emerge as the predominant mechanism for the relic abundance.
 This is true, in fact, in this work, where in order to keep the quartic coupling of the Higgs potential small, as required by the Higgs mass at 125\gev, the interaction of gravity with the scalar sector in the trans-Planckian regime is tuned to induce an almost Gaussian irrelevant fixed point for all the quartic couplings of the system.
 The boundary condition for $\lam_{h\phi_i}$ at the Planck scale is thus set extremely close to zero\cite{Reichert:2019car,Eichhorn:2017als,Pawlowski:2018ixd} (see discussion in Appendix~\ref{app:scal_M1}).

 The bulk provides a viable scenario for WIMP annihilation if the lightest neutral particle is a fermion, through a diagram corresponding to the one on the right in \reffig{fig:hportal}, in which the role of $\phi_i$ and $\psi_j$ are swapped.
-Analytical formulas for the bulk mechanism of WIMP annihilation in the models that we treat in this work can be found, e.g., in Sec.~3.2 of Ref.\cite{Calibbi:2018rzv}.
+Analytical formulas for the bulk mechanism of WIMP annihilation in the models that we treat in this work can be found, e.g., in Sec.~3.2 of Ref.\cite{Calibbi:2018rzv} and in Appendix~A of Ref.\cite{Kawamura:2020qxo}.

-Note, incidentally, that in cases where the couplings $y_{L,R}^{ij\mu}$ are not large enough to guarantee sufficient reduction of the DM relic density via the bulk mechanism, coannihilation between the lightest neutral NP particle and the next-to-lightest, which can happen if those states are almost degenerate in mass\cite{PhysRevD.43.3191}, can increase the efficiency of the freeze-out process and lead to the correct value of \abund\ in the early Universe.
+Note, incidentally, that in cases where the couplings $y_{L,R}^{ij\mu}$ are not large enough to guarantee sufficient reduction of the DM relic density via the bulk mechanism, coannihilation between the lightest neutral NP particle and the next-to-lightest, which can happen if those states are almost degenerate in mass\cite{PhysRevD.43.3191}, can increase the efficiency of the process at freeze out and lead to the correct value of \abund\ in the early Universe.

-We finally conclude this section by pointing out that, for a WIMP with mass larger than $\sim 80\gev$ belonging to a multiplet of the SU(2)$_L$ group, the DM relic density can be obtained via the annihilation into SM gauge bosons.
+We finally conclude this section by pointing out that, for WIMPs with mass larger than $\sim 80\gev$ belonging to a multiplet of the SU(2)$_L$ group, the DM relic density can be obtained via their annihilation into SM gauge bosons.
 In that case, however, an additional constraint may arise from DD searches, which are very sensitive to SU(2)$_L$ multiplets undergoing elastic scattering with the nucleon via $Z$-boson exchange and have for long excluded the typical spin-independent cross sections obtained in these cases, of the order of $10^{-39}\,\textrm{cm}^2$.
 The bounds can be evaded if splitting between the components of the SU(2)$_L$ multiplet is generated, which can be achieved either by non-zero portal couplings of the scalar potential in the case of scalar DM, or through the mixing between a Dirac and a Majorana fermion in the case of fermionic WIMPs.
 We mark in column~4 of \reftable{tab:models} the models that can avoid these bounds.